 Globalization Partners will take this step out of the equation.
 We’ll gladly use our existing subsidiary to help you start working in a few days without the hassle of setting up your own subsidiary.
 As the Employer of Record, we’ll also shoulder all compliance so that you can run your company without focusing on Rwanda’s subsidiary laws.

-How to Set up a Subsidiary in Rwanda
+How to Set Up a Rwanda Subsidiary

 Before going through the Rwanda subsidiary setup process, you need to consider where you’ll incorporate and how you want to operate in the country.
 Separate cities or regions in Rwanda may have their own regulations that make it easy or difficult to incorporate.
 We recommend researching multiple locations within the country and selecting an office space in an area that’s friendly to incorporation.